 There are indications that certain foods can cause you to feel sleepy or promote better sleep.
 Sometimes this is often supported by a selected research study and in other cases on the underlying nutritional components of the food or drink.

 Dietary choices affect just not energy and sleepiness, they will play a serious role in things like weight, cardiovascular health, and blood glucose levels just to take some names.
 For that reason, it’s best to discuss with a doctor or dietician before making significant changes to your eating habits.
 Doing so helps make sure that your food choices support not just your sleep but all of your other health priorities also.

 Foods that are good to have before bedtime

-The kiwi is a small, oval-shaped fruit popularly related to New Zealand while it’s grown in numerous countries.
+While the small, oval-shaped fruit is usually associated with New Zealand, kiwis are grown in many countries.
 There are both green and gold varieties, but green kiwis are produced in greater numbers.
-Kiwi is a superfood that possesses numerous vitamins and minerals, most notably vitamins C and E further as potassium and folate.
+Kiwi is dubbed as a superfood because its filled with vitamins and minerals, most notably vitamin C, E, potassium and folate.